hwdsbcommons/mediacore-wordpress/readme.txt

  for instructions on how to install and use this plugin.

 == Changelog ==

+= 2.2 =
+* Fix bug that forced the cursor position to the top on auto saves

 = 2.1 =
 * Update readme text.
 Update license text.